encoredev/encore/docs/how-to/express-migration.md

 ## Migration guide

-We have outlined two different strategies you can use to migrate your existing Express.js application to Encore.ts.
-Pick the strategy that suites your situation and application the the best.
+Below we've outlined two main strategies you can use to migrate your existing Express.js application to Encore.ts.
+Pick the strategy that best suits your situation and application.

 <Accordion>